-To prevent poisoning in your animals, make sure to provide proper feed and grazing, and identify and control poisonous plants in natural areas, pastures, and your own landscape.
+To prevent poisoning in your animals, provide proper feed and grazing, and identify and control poisonous plants in natural areas, pastures, and your own landscape.

 Toxicity & Animals

 Plants produce toxins as a defense against grazing.
-These toxins usually make the plants smell or taste bad, and animals generally do not want to eat them.
+These toxins usually make the plants smell or taste bad, and animals generally avoid them.

 - Desired forage is scarce.